Jbrich95/extQuantRegressDL/README.md

 # extQuantRegressDL
-This repository contains the code used for the analysis and simulation study of Chapter 21 "Extreme Quantile Regression with Deep Learning" for Chapman and Hall/CRC Handbook on Statistics of Extremes.
-A preview of the chapter can be found on [arXiv]([doi:10.1016/j.spasta.2024.100811](https://arxiv.org/abs/2404.09154).
+This repository contains the code used for the application and simulation study of Chapter 21 "Extreme Quantile Regression with Deep Learning" for Chapman and Hall/CRC Handbook on Statistics of Extremes.
+A preview of the chapter can be found on [arXiv](https://arxiv.org/abs/2404.09154).

 ## Installation